-Inpatient consultation requests may involve pain management strategies, a diagnostic assessment, behavioral interventions to improve disease self-management, facilitating patient and family adjustment to a medical diagnosis, or coordinating a family meeting to discuss discharge and aftercare plans.
+Inpatient consultation requests may involve pain management strategies, diagnostic assessments, behavioral interventions to improve disease self-management, facilitating patient and family adjustment to a medical diagnosis, or coordinating family meetings to discuss discharge and aftercare plans.

-Interns maintain an outpatient treatment caseload of approximately 8-10 outpatients.
-Referrals are varied and include children and adolescents with difficulties secondary to chronic illness, adjustment difficulties, functional disorders, behavioral problems, and family difficulties.
+Interns maintain an outpatient treatment caseload of approximately 9-11 outpatients.
+Referrals are varied and include children and adolescents with difficulties secondary to chronic illness, adjustment difficulties, functional disorders, behavioral problems, feeding challenges, and family difficulties.

 Pediatric Psychology Track interns complete approximately one or two supervised psychological assessments each month.
 Referral questions typically include school placement, developmental delays, behavioral problems, and the effects of chronic illness on cognitive and emotional functioning.
-Other opportunities for assessment may include more medically-oriented evaluations such as pre-surgical assessments.
-Interns complete at least 14 separate psychological assessments during the internship year.
-Those 14 assessments include at least one child from each of the following age ranges: preschool, school-age, and adolescent.
+These assessments include at least one child from each of the following age ranges: preschool, school-age, and adolescent.

-Neuropsychological assessment experience may be available to the pediatric psychology track intern, depending on the intern’s interests and prior experience.
+Neuropsychological assessment experience is also available to the pediatric psychology track intern, depending on the intern’s interests and prior experience.
 Interns are expected to complete one assessment every 3 weeks, for a total of 15 assessments during the training year.
 They also attend the weekly Neuropsychology Seminar.

 All psychological assessment experiences are supervised by our pediatric psychologists and neuropsychologists